Enlight-UW/Robot-Interface/README.md

 The views folder contains the html file that the server outputs.
 This file should be able to queue up many different 'commands' for the bot.
 And then on a submit use a http `POST` to send the command off via the express server.

+Use instruction:

+1. Plug in dancepad
+2. Connect to enlight wifi, password: tunnelbob
+3. Connect to 192.168.42:3000
+4. Controls: Arrow keys to move, triangle to undo, start to send
+5. Turn on Pi last